-Requirements for the Major: Ten courses in biology, including Biology 101,102 and 225.
-Students who have received Advanced Placement credit for biology will receive credit for Bio 101, which will count as one course toward the major or minor.
+Requirements for the Major: Ten courses in biology, including Biology 110 (102), 112 (101) and 225.
+Students who have Advanced Placement credit for biology will receive credit for Biology 050, which does not count toward the major or minor, but fulfills the CC Science with Laboratory requirement.
 The remaining courses must include at least one in each of the following areas:

-Sub-cellular (Biology 335, 352, 354, 355, 363, 378, 380, 384); Organismal (Biology 240, 250, 315, 316, 321, 330, 332, 362, 365, 370, 375); Population or community (Biology 201, 320, 322, 324, 325, 345, 350).
+''' Sub-cellular (Biology 335, 352, 354, 355, 363, 378, 380, 384); Organismal (Biology 240, 250, 315, 321, 330, 332, 362, 365, 370, 375); Population or community (Biology 201, 314, 320, 322, 324, 325, 345, 350). '''

-Of the 10 courses, only one may be an independent study, research or honors course (Biology 490-496 or 497-499).
-Students must take at least 5 courses numbered 240 or above and students must take three lab courses numbered 300 or higher.
+Of the ten courses, only one may be an independent study, research, or honors course (Biology 490-496 or 497-499).
+Students must take at least five courses numbered 240 or above and students must take three lab courses numbered 300 or higher.
 Normally required are at least five courses collectively in mathematics, physics, chemistry, computer science, and geology to be chosen in consultation with the advisor.
 Students usually should take Chemistry 101 and 102 and Mathematics 110 and 112 (or 113) in their first year.
 Note that acceptance to graduate and professional schools often requires at least two mathematics, four chemistry (including organic chemistry), and two physics courses.

 Requirements for Interdepartmental Majors: Students wishing to declare an interdepartmental major must submit a proposal to the department chair outlining their proposed program of study no later than the second term of their junior year.
 This program, which must be approved by the chair of the Biology Department, should be written in consultation with advisors from both departments to form a cohesive and integrated major; appropriate courses in mathematics and physical sciences should be included in the proposal.
-Students who wish to have their I.D. major listed as Bio/Other are required to take eight biology courses.
-Those wishing to have their I.D. major listed as Other/Bio are required to take six biology courses.
+Students who wish to have their interdepartmental major listed as Biology/Other are required to take eight biology courses.
+Those wishing to have their interdepartmental major listed as Other/Biology are required to take six biology courses.
 Only one of these may be a research course.
 Interdepartmental majors are not required to take one subcellular, one organismal and one population course, although they are strongly encouraged to do so.